axibase/atsd/integration/odbc/README.md

 ## License Activation

 A license manager window appears after exiting from the installation wizard.
-If the window fails to appear go to **Start** and search for **License Manager**.
+If the window fails to appear, open **Start** and search for **License Manager**.
 Fill out the form fields as entered in the registered account and click **Request License**

   ![](./images/easysoft_activate_1.png)